unsupervisedlearner1123/ml-chat-app/README.md

 flask run
 ```

-The app will be available at http://localhost:5000/.
+The app will be available at http://localhost:80/.

 ## Deployment

-To deploy the chatbot to an AWS EKS cluster, follow these steps:
+To deploy the chatbot to an AKS cluster, follow these steps:

 1. Build the Docker image: